mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 GoTan [@gotan2012] is a complete ecosystem for accessing TANGO via RESTful interface over HTTP protocol.
 The project consists of multiple modules.
 However, it has no web frontend layer.
 GoTan has been written in Java and Groovy.
-The API has been well documented, which makes it easy to write a client for GoTan server.
+The API is well documented, which makes it easy to write own client for GoTan server.
 Example minimal client applications are available for Android phones and iPhone.
 These are native clients, written i Java and Objective-C respectively.
 GoTan does not support user accounts or permissions.